haplotype/idul/README.md

 IDUL (iterative dispersion update to fit linear mixed model) is designed for multi-omics analysis where each SNPs are tested for association with many phenotypes.
 IDUL has both theoretical and practical advantages over the Newton-Raphson method.

 ## Current version
 Version 0.51 was compiled on 7 Aug 2023.
-Linux exectuable can be downloaded from: http://www.haplotype.org.
+Linux exectuable verion 0.51 can be downloaded from: http://www.haplotype.org.
+Version 0.81 was compiled on 14 March 2024.
+Linux exectuable version 0.81 can be downloaded from above.
+An folder contain example files can also be downloaded from above.
 You may also choose to compile from the source code in src/, but you want to install eigen and boost packages first.
 A preprint documenting IDUL can be found here: https://biorxiv.org/cgi/content/short/2023.10.25.563975v2.

 ## Usage exmpales
 1) This example takes vcf file as genotypes input.
-The output contains likelihood ratio test p-values, effect size, likelihood, etc.
+The output contains only likelihood ratio test p-values.
        ./idul -i input.vcf.gz -p phenotypes.gz -k kinship.txt -o pref

-3) This example takes bimbam mean genotype as genotype input.
-Since -b is invoked, pref.pval.gz only contains a p-value for each SNP each phenotype.
+2) This example takes bimbam mean genotype as genotype input.
+Since -a is invoked, output contains additional information such as effect size, standard deivation, etc.
        ./idul -g input.bimbam.mgt.gz -p phenotypes.gz -k kinship.gz -o pref -b

 ## Input and options